csiro-crop-informatics/repset/README.md

 Default execution will simulate, align and evaluate reads from a small dataset (a single chromosome from the genome assembly of *A thaliana*).
 You can use the `--debug` flag to reduce compute requirements in trial runs on the default data set.

+## Note on terminology (mapping vs alignment)

+Terms related to read mapping/alignment (and related such as pseudoalignment and quasi mapping) are not used consistently in bioinformatics in a way which would make many a mathematician cringe.
+We hereby attempt to strictly follow the common convention by consistently propagating these inconsistencies.
+For a much(!) more coherent summary refer to [Lior Pachter's blog post](https://liorpachter.wordpress.com/2015/11/01/what-is-a-read-mapping/).

 # Running the pipeline